Module Configuration#

 }

-You may also specify a local dependency, such as:
+You may also use a local dependency for module.

 {